United Kingdom: Government and politics

-The UK is a constitutional monarchy and a parliamentary democracy operating under the Westminster system, otherwise known as a "democratic parliamentary monarchy".
+The United Kingdom is a constitutional monarchy and a parliamentary democracy operating under the Westminster system, otherwise known as a "democratic parliamentary monarchy".
 It is a centralised, unitary state wherein the Parliament of the United Kingdom is sovereign.
 Parliament is made up of the elected House of Commons, the appointed House of Lords and the Crown (as personified by the monarch).
 (Note: British sovereignty derives from the Crown, a corporation sole occupied by the monarch.
 It is therefore by and through the monarch that Parliament exercises supreme legislative authority over both the executive and judiciary.
 Distinguished Professor of Public Law Maurice Sunkin opined the Crown symbolically occupies "...what in other places would be a core element of a written constitution."
 As a result of this state of constitutional affairs, the monarch is formally referred to as "the Sovereign" in legislation.)
 The main business of Parliament takes place in the two houses, but royal assent is required for a bill to become an act of Parliament (that is, statute law).
 As a result of parliamentary sovereignty, the British constitution is uncodified, consisting mostly of disparate written sources, including parliamentary statutes, judge-made case law and international treaties, together with constitutional conventions.
 Nevertheless, the Supreme Court recognises a number of principles underlying the British constitution, such as parliamentary sovereignty, the rule of law, democracy and upholding international law.

-King Charles III is the monarch and head of state of the UK and 14 other independent sovereign states, referred to as "Commonwealth realms".
+King Charles III is the monarch and head of state of the United Kingdom and 14 other independent sovereign states, referred to as "Commonwealth realms".
 The monarch is formally vested with all executive authority as the personal embodiment of the Crown and is "fundamental to the law and working of government in the UK".
 The disposition of such powers however, including those belonging to the royal prerogative, is generally exercised only on the advice of ministers of the Crown responsible to Parliament and thence to the electorate.
 Nevertheless, in the performance of official duties the monarch has "the right to be consulted, the right to encourage, and the right to warn".
 In addition the monarch has a number of reserve powers at his disposal to uphold responsible government and prevent constitutional crises.
-(Note: For instance, the monarch alone appoints the prime minister and confers state honours in the personal gift of the Crown.
-When necessary, the monarch may also refuse a dissolution or prorogation of Parliament, withhold royal assent to primary legislation, and prevent illegal use of the British Armed Forces, amongst other reserve powers.)
+(Note: For instance, the monarch alone appoints a member of Parliament as prime minister based on their ability to command the confidence of the House of Commons.
+The monarch also regularly confers state honours in the personal gift of the Crown.
+In exceptional circumstances, the monarch may dismiss the prime minister, refuse a request to dissolve or prorogue Parliament, withhold royal assent to primary legislation, and prevent illegal use of the British Armed Forces, amongst other reserve powers.)